ever-co/handbook/clean-code.md

 ## Code

 1) Watch spacing vs tabs in your commits / PRs.
 Sometimes developer did not make any real changes in the source file, but we can see the changes from space to tabs or back.
 Please avoid that!
-2) For JS/TS based projects, if you use VS Code please setup https://marketplace.visualstudio.com/items?itemName=DeepScan.vscode-deepscan
+2) For JS/TS based projects, if you use VS Code please setup [DeepScan Extension](https://marketplace.visualstudio.com/items?itemName=DeepScan.vscode-deepscan).
+3) For .NET projects, if you use VS 2019 please setup [ReSharper](https://www.jetbrains.com/resharper) (ask manager about license).
-3) Watch out for errors from DeepScan, CircleCI build reports or other tools we are using after you push your code and fix them as soon as possible
+3) Watch out for errors from DeepScan, CircleCI build reports or other tools we are using after you push your code and fix them as soon as possible.

 ## Branching